Who This Is For

 Time on non-writing tasks

 With a 35% win rate, every win carries the cost of nearly three losses.
 But writing isn't the biggest cost center — coordination, requirement analysis, compliance checking, and content searching consume over half of total proposal hours.
+That means most of your B&P spend goes to tasks that evaluators never see.

 B&P Budget Reality